Free no-obligation site survey · Nationwide coverage Contact Us

 Two legacy roof problems: fibre cement and cut-edge steel

 Most of the roofs we survey fall into two camps.
-The first is asbestos cement and later fibre cement sheeting, which weathers to a porous, moss-covered surface that holds water and grows brittle.
+The first is asbestos cement and later fibre cement sheeting.
+It weathers to a porous, moss-covered surface that holds water and grows brittle.
 Where the sheets are intact, a cleaning and encapsulation system seals them, stops fibre release from the surface and extends the life of the roof without the heavy cost of stripping and disposal.
 The second is coated steel, where factory finishes peel at the cut edges, laps and fixings corrode, and exposed faces chalk and fade.
 The flat, open landscape of the Vale gives wind-driven rain a clear run at these roofs, so edge and lap details tend to fail sooner here than on sheltered sites.
-Both problems are treatable when caught in time; the survey establishes whether you are in time.
+Both problems are treatable when caught in time.
+The survey establishes whether you are in time.

-Agricultural Building Coating on a building of this type — condition is assessed on site before any specification.
+Agricultural Building Coating on a building of this type.
+Condition is assessed on site before any specification.

 The grain store window and the rest of the year